harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-quickstarts/tanzu-app-services-quickstart.md

 ## Important notes

 * For TAS deployments, Harness supports these artifact sources: Artifactory, Nexus, Amazon S3, GCR, ECR, ACR, Google Artifact Registry, GitHub Package Registry, Custom registry, and any Docker Registry such as DockerHub.
-You connect Harness to these registries using your registry account credentials.
+You connect Harness to these registries by using your registry account credentials.
-* To create a TAS pipeline in Harness, make sure that you have the **Continuous Delivery** module in your Harness account.
+* Before you create a TAS pipeline in Harness, make sure that you have the **Continuous Delivery** module in your Harness account.
 For more information, go to [create organizations and projects](https://developer.harness.io/docs/platform/organizations-and-projects/create-an-organization/).
-* Your Harness delegate profile must have [CF CLI v7, `autoscaler` and `Create-Service-Push` plugins](#install-cf-cli-on-your-harness-delegate) added to it.
+* Your Harness delegate profile must have [CF CLI v7, `autoscaler`, and `Create-Service-Push` plugins](#install-cf-cli-on-your-harness-delegate) added to it.

 ## Connect to a TAS provider